yeswework/fabrica-dev-kit/README.md

-#Fabrica Theme Kit for WordPress
+#Fabrica Dev Kit for WordPress
 Fabrica provides an environment and tools to streamline every part of the WordPress development process.
 It is ideal for bespoke theme developers and/or heavyweight CMS-type requirements.
 Its main features are:

 * Instant setup of project-specific fast local development server